 June 1 STRATEGY

-Any athlete going into a game would do well to remember that the other team has a coach, and it is his job to figure out a way to defeat their team.
-It’s not just a team running around, but there is a strategy to defeat their team.
-They should become aware of the strategy and how this can be countered.
+Any soldier going into battle would do well to remember that the enemy has a general, and it is his job to figure out a way to defeat their army.
+It’s not just men running around, but there is a strategy to defeat their army.
+They should be aware of the strategy and how this can be countered.
 All believers in Jesus should be aware that their enemy has a strategy to defeat them.
 We are not simply living our lives.
 Our enemy has a play to cause us to be ineffective for God and to destroy us ultimately.
 We should be aware of his schemes.
 Are you looking to God for His strategy for your life?

 2 Samuel 18:1-19:10

 You did not choose Me but I chose you, and appointed you that you would go and bear fruit, and that your fruit would remain, so that whatever you ask of the Father in My name He may give to you.